What Are Different Types of Thermocouples?

 Thermocouple History

-Thermocouples function based on the fundamental principle known as the Seebeck effect, discovered by Thomas Johann Seebeck in 1821.
-This effect elucidates the generation of an electromotive force (EMF) or voltage when two dissimilar metals are connected at two junctions, and there exists a temperature gradient between them.
-In the context of thermocouples, one of these junctions is designated as the measurement junction or hot junction, where the temperature is being assessed, while the other serves as the reference junction or cold junction.
-The temperature difference between these junctions leads to the creation of a voltage across the thermocouple wires.
-This voltage, typically in the millivolt range, is proportionate to the temperature disparity and forms part of a thermoelectric circuit.
-The output voltage is measured using instruments like a voltmeter, and its conversion to temperature is achieved through standard reference tables or mathematical equations specific to the thermocouple type.
-Renowned for their simplicity and reliability, thermocouples find extensive use across diverse industries for temperature measurement and control applications.
+Thermocouples operate based on the Seebeck effect, a principle discovered by Thomas Johann Seebeck in 1821.
+This effect explains how an electromotive force (EMF) or voltage is generated when two dissimilar metals are joined at two junctions with a temperature difference between them.
+In thermocouple applications, one junction is known as the measurement or hot junction, where temperature is recorded, while the other is the reference or cold junction.
+The temperature difference between these junctions produces a voltage across the thermocouple wires, usually in the millivolt range, which is proportional to the temperature difference.

 Different Types of Thermocouples: